 I've been observing people.
 These are in general good, decent people, but they all live such "complicated" lives and feel weighed-down.
 I've come to the conclusion that it's because they are attached to the world, to the past, and are involved with others who lead equally complicated lives.
 On the other hand, those who know Christ well lead uncluttered, liberated lives because they are not attached to the world or the past and are involved with the Lord only.
 They love others, but in a detached way.

 Yesterday I had the chance to talk to someone about the Catholic faith.
 As often happens, you can let enthusiasm get in the way.
 Afterwards, I realized that I should have said some of the things in a different way.
 Thinking about what had transpired, I learned another lesson.

 When we try to convert someone, the best approach is to listen first.
-There must not be any anxiety to lay what we have to say on the other person.
+You must not be anxious to lay what we have to say on the other person.
 Of course, argument must never happen.
 In other words, we should remain calm and loving, and not get emotional.
 After all, it's God who does the converting, not us; so we should not speak for him!
 You could say that we must not meddle in God's business ~ we are merely instruments in his hands.
 In all things, let only the Spirit prompt us to say what he wants us to say.

 Monday, June 11, 2012